syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 You can format date values either using the built-in date format string or a custom format string.

-For the built-in date format, you can specify the `Columns.Format` property as string (example: `yMd`).
+For the built-in date format, you can specify the `GanttColumn.Format` property as string (example: `yMd`).

 You can also use the custom format string to format the date values.
 Some of the custom formats and the formatted date values are given in the following table.